bholmesdev/bholmesdev/src/blog/using-enums-with-string-values-in-typescript-consider-string-literals-instead.md

 ## String literals to the rescue!

 Luckily, TypeScript has a cleaner solution when you need those string values.
-Basically, you can provide a finite list of strings a variable can be assigned.
+You can provide a finite list of strings a variable can be assigned.
 Otherwise, it should throw a type error.

 ![Example of assigning something invalid to a string literal type](https://thepracticaldev.s3.amazonaws.com/i/vg17yj980e8yzi3s3ihj.gif)